sudha2020github/MvcWebApplication/README.md

    • 	The source code of the sample application lives in this Github repository.

    •	Clone the app repository with your favorite GIT client.
-If you are used to working with Git, you can clone the repository to your computer by typing the following to your console:
+If you are used to working with Git, you can clone the repository to your computer by typing the following to your Git Shell console:

    o	git clone https://github.com/sudha2020github/MvcWebApplication